Skip to content

 SortingenableSorting, enableMultiSort, enableMultiRemove, enableSortingRemoval

-FilteringenableColumnFilters, enableGlobalFilter, enableColumnFilterModes, enableGlobalFilterModes, enableGlobalFilterRankedResults, enableFacetedValues, enableFilterMatchHighlighting
+FilteringenableColumnFilters, enableGlobalFilter, enableColumnFilterModes, enableGlobalFilterModes, enableGlobalFilterRankedResults, enableFacetedValues, enableFilterMatchHighlighting, enableFilterByColumnMenuItem, enableFilterModeMenuDividers

 Row selectionenableRowSelection, enableSelectAll, enableMultiRowSelection, enableBatchRowSelection